 Let’s go through the deployment process step by step.

 Step 1: Create a minimal Magento 2 deployment

 We’ll need a container running Magento itself, so we might just as well start with that.

 But first, we need to go through some of the aspects one needs to consider when running any PHP web application on Kubernetes, to shed light on some architectural choices done in this article.

 There are different patterns for deploying a PHP web application on Kubernetes – from single-process, single-container through multi-process containers to multiple single-process ones.

 The most straightforward arrangement is to have a single container running Apache 2 with mod_php in a single process – the arrangement quite commonly used in tutorials.
-While an all-in-one container is the easiest to configure and manage, you still might want to consider using NGINX to serve static content after all – either as a dedicated pod or a caching reverse-proxy.
+While an all-in-one container is the easiest to configure and manage, you might want to consider using NGINX to serve static content after all – either as a dedicated pod or a caching reverse-proxy.

 NGINX + PHP-FPM in a single container

 If you decide to run NGINX, you’ll need PHP-FPM with it.
 You’ll also need either a custom script or a process manager (e.g., supervisord) to run them both in a single container.

-While it’s fine to do so in some cases, as a rule of thumb, having more than one process in a container should be avoided.
-However, it does give you the benefit of better performance and having all of the code in a single container, so it might be worth considering.
+It's best practice to separate areas of concern by using one service per container.
+That service may fork into multiple processes (for example, Apache web server starts multiple worker processes).
 It’s ok to have multiple processes but to get the most benefit out of Docker, avoid one container being responsible for multiple aspects of your overall application.
 You can connect multiple containers using user-defined networks and shared volumes.